 Creamy Herb Chicken Salad – Another rotisserie chicken hero.
 Creamy, herby, and perfect for when you want something lighter but still packed with flavor.

-One More Bite Mac & Cheese – Rich, cheesy, impossible to stop eating.
+The BEST Homemade Baked Mac and Cheese – Rich, cheesy, impossible to stop eating.
 If you’re into the creamy, melty cheese situation, this is your next move.

 Insane Cheese Biscuits – Cheesy, buttery, and great alongside dips or soups.
 Perfect for soaking up any leftover Buffalo dip.